apmckinlay/natureapp/trees/lodge.md

 The **needles** are paired and often twisted, forming dense clusters at the ends of branches.
 The **cones** are small and egg-shaped with prickles at the tip.
 They grow in small clusters, either at right angles to the branch or facing back towards the trunk

 **Shore Pine** and [Jack Pine](/trees/jack) also have bundles of two needles. **Shore Pine**, a variety of Lodgepole Pine, grows along the northern Pacific coast as a short, crooked tree.
-[Jack Pine](/trees/jack) is widespread in northeastern North America, but the cones don’t have prickles and point forward along the branch or curl around it.
+[Jack Pine](/trees/jack) is widespread in northeastern North America, but the cones don't have prickles and point forward along the branch or curl around it.

 **Did you know?** In the spring, look for clusters of reddish-green male pollen cones at the tips of branches.
 The pollen is so abundant it can be seen in patches on lakes or forming a yellow line marking the water level on rocks along the shore.